Maitai River Flood Animations

 An effective long-term strategy to prepare Whakatū Nelson for the impacts of climate change requires unified action.
 That’s why it’s so important that we work with you, our community, in creating our strategy.
 We want to develop the best possible course of action for Whakatū Nelson: one that responds to, and builds on, our community’s values.

-As one step in developing the strategy, Council is running a series of community workshops in July 2022 to find out what is important to achieve through our adaptation response.
-We’ll be looking at the impact of climate change on sea-level rise, as this will lead to greater coastal flooding in the Nelson region.
-We’re also looking at lower Maitai River flooding as part of this stage, as this is a priority area for river flood mitigation, and will be increasingly influenced by sea-level rise as well as increases in rainfall intensity.
+As one step in developing the strategy, Council ran a series of community workshops in July 2022 to find out what is important to achieve through our adaptation response.
+We were looking at the impact of climate change on sea-level rise, as this will lead to greater coastal flooding in the Nelson region.
+We were also looking at lower Maitai River flooding as part of this stage, as this is a priority area for river flood mitigation, and will be increasingly influenced by sea-level rise as well as increases in rainfall intensity.

-We will present up-to-date, reliable information and expert advice on a range of adaptation options available to us:
+We presented up-to-date information and expert advice on a range of adaptation options available to us:

-In this series of workshops we’re focusing on coastal flooding and lower Maitai River flooding.
+In this series of workshops we focussed on coastal flooding and lower Maitai River flooding.
 We will be looking at other rivers and streams, and other climate change risks (such as fire, drought and extreme temperatures) over the next couple of years.

-The workshop content will be delivered throughout July, each session focussing on affected locations throughout Whakatū Nelson: The Wood, Central City, Maitai, Monaco, Tāhunanui (including Rocks Road), Atawhai, industrial areas such as Annesbrook and the Port area, and rural areas such as Horoirangi / Wakapuaka Flats and Cable Bay.
-Come along to the session about the area you live in, or are most interested in.
+The workshop content focussed on affected locations throughout Whakatū Nelson: The Wood, Central City, Maitai, Monaco, Tāhunanui (including Rocks Road), Atawhai, industrial areas such as Annesbrook and the Port area, and rural areas such as Horoirangi / Wakapuaka Flats and Cable Bay.

 We’re following a process developed in the Netherlands and adopted by the Ministry for the Environment (MfE), called Dynamic Adaptive Pathways Planning (DAPP).
 The process involves assessing coastal flooding, coastal erosion hazards and flooding of the lower Maitai River and working with the community to develop and implement a long-term strategy to address these climate risks over time.